JasonPollman/Dist.io/ReadMe.md

 - A [Master Proxy Server](#the-master-proxy-server) must be running on the host machine.
 - The script must exist on the host machine and be *npm installed* there.
 - You must use [Master#create.remote.slave(s)](#master-api) to start them.
-- The cannot pass file descriptors to remote slaves.
+- You cannot pass file descriptors to remote slaves.

 ### Remote Slave API
 *RemoteSlave* class extends the *Slave* class, therefore the API between regular slaves and remote slaves is the same, with the following additions.